h2r/CartographerKinectTurtlebot/README.md

     sudo apt-get install ros-indigo-ar-track-alvar

-Further documentation can be found at the link below:
+Additional documentation can be found at the following link:

     http://wiki.ros.org/ar_track_alvar